-One doesn’t have to ‘claim’ such writers to be without fault, nor does one have to dismiss a ‘problematic’ past (and why would anyone anyway) for a Society to still act as a complicit mouthpiece for toxic white male culture.
-One simply has to continue to exist – continue to convince oneself one is already doing everything needed to protect others and prevent further abuse.
-If the problem is in the very foundation of the institution itself, continually drawing attention to all the ‘good eggs’ constantly working within it is misleading.
+One doesn’t have to ‘claim’ such writers to be without fault, nor to dismiss a ‘problematic’ past (and why would anyone anyway) for a Society to still act as a complicit mouthpiece for toxic white male culture.
+One simply has to continue to exist as an Institution – continue to convince oneself one is already doing everything needed to protect others and prevent further abuse.
+If the problem is (/in) the very foundation of the institution itself, continually drawing attention to all the ‘good eggs’ constantly working within it is extremely misleading.

 > In fact at DFW18, an academic conference which, again, focuses on the work, not the writer, the keynote speaker spoke on “reading our problematic faves.”